-5. Just so is a wise man filled with strength; yea, a man of understanding grows exceedingly strong.
+5. A wise man is strong; yea, a man of understanding increases strength.

-6. Surely, with much counsel, you should make war, for in much counsel is safety.
+6. Only with much counsel should you make war, for in much counsel is safety.

-7. True wisdom is too high for a fool; he should not open his mouth in the gate.
+7. Wisdom is too high for a fool; he does not open his mouth in the gate.

 9. The devising of foolishness is sin, and a scorner is an abomination to man.

-10. As for you who are slack, in the day of affliction your strength will be strained.
+10. If you faint in the day of adversity, your strength is small.

-11. Rescue those who are delivered over to death, and who are staggering toward the slaughter should you refrain.
+11. Rescue those who are being taken away to death, and hold back those who are staggering to the slaughter.

-12. But you will say, “Behold, we didn’t know about that.”
-What about the One who weighs hearts?
+12. If you say, “Behold, we didn’t know about that,” what about the One who weighs hearts?
 He knows.
-Yea, the One who keeps your soul understands, and He repays man according to his deeds.
+Yea, the One who keeps your soul understands, and He repays a man according to his deeds.

-14. Likewise, take wisdom in to your soul!
-If you learn it, there will certainly be an end, but your hope will not be cut off.
+14. Know that wisdom is like that to your soul once you find it, and there will certainly be a hereafter, and your hope will not be cut off.

 ¶15.
-Do not lie in wait like a wicked man against the home of a righteous man; do not assault his resting place!
+Do not lie in wait like a wicked man against the resting place of a righteous man; do no violence to his home.

-16. Though a righteous man fall seven times, he rises again, but wicked men stumble into evil.
+16. Though a righteous man fall seven times, he will rise again, but wicked men stumble into evil.

 17. When your enemy falls, do not be glad, and when he stumbles, do not let your heart rejoice,

-Lord see, and it is evil in His eyes, and He holds back His anger from him.
+Lord see, and it be evil in His eyes, and He hold back His anger from him.

 19. Do not fret yourself because of evildoers, nor be envious of wicked men,

-20.for you are not the end for the evil man, but the lamp of wicked men will be put out.
+20.for an evil man has no future; the lamp of wicked men will be put out.

 21. Fear the

-Lord, my son, for a king should not associate with those given to change,
+Lord, my son, and the king, and do not associate with those given to change,

-24. He who says to the wicked man, “You are righteous”, peoples will curse him, and nations will denounce him,
+24. He who says to the wicked man, “You are righteous”, peoples will curse him; nations will denounce him.

 ¶27.
-Prepare your work in the street, and make it ready for yourself in the field; afterward, then build your house.
+Prepare your work outside, and get your field ready; afterward, build your house.

-¶28.
-Do not be a witness against your neighbor without cause.
-For, would you deceive with your lips?
+28. Do not be a witness against your neighbor without cause.
+Why would you deceive with your lips?

 29. Do not say, “I will do to him just as he has done to me.
 I will repay the man according to his work.”